Facts & FAQs

 What forms of assistance are available through BAV?

-BAV provides assistance in the form of low-interest loans, grants, business and technical assistance.
+BAV provides assistance in the form of flexible financing, business technical assistance, and other strategic resources.
 Learn how BAV supports food and food producers through our targeted Initiatives.

-Technical Assistance is any form of professional help, guidance or support provided to business owners.
-Technical Assistance & Business Assistance for BAV clients is tailored to client needs and can vary on a case by case basis.
-Examples include: business and financial planning, marketing and branding, land access challenges and associated legal services.
-Learn about BAV’s Technical & Business Assistance Program.
+Business Technical Assistance is any form of professional help, guidance or support provided to business owners.
+For BAV clients, this assistance is tailored to specific needs of our farmers and food producers.
+Examples include: business and financial planning, marketing and branding, and grant-writing services.
+Learn about BAV’s Business Technical Assistance Program.

 Who is eligible for BAV’s services?

-Our services are open and marketed to all those that occupy the Berkshire-Taconic region regardless of race, ethnic background, gender identity, or sexual identity.
-Farms, food businesses as well as non-profits are also eligible to apply for grant funding through the Resilience Fund.
+Our services are open to farms and food producers in the Berkshire-Taconic region regardless of race, ethnic background, gender identity, or sexual identity.

-Do you only work with for-profit food businesses?
+Do you only work with for-profit food producers?

-BAV works with non-profits and organizations like Conservation Districts and Land Conservancies on a case by case basis.
-Requests are reviewed against BAV’s mission to support farmers and grow the regional food economy.
+BAV works with nonprofit farms and partners with organizations like Conservation Districts and Land Conservancies.
+All projects are reviewed in the spirit of BAV’s mission to support farmers and grow the regional food economy.
 Submit an inquiry or Contact Us to see how BAV can help.

 What is BAV’s process for reviewing requests?

-Businesses and organizations must go through an application process and be in alignment with BAV’s mission to grow the regional food economy.
+Farmers and food producers are asked to complete an application process as part of BAV’s mission to provide support to grow the regional food economy.
 An intake with one of our team members begins the process, which can be set up by submitting an inquiry form or by contacting us directly.
 Requests are reviewed by our team and eligible candidates are invited to submit a full application.
-After a full application is submitted to BAV, requests can take between 2-4 weeks for grants and business assistance, and 4-8 weeks for loan applications depending on the due diligence involved.
+After a full application is submitted to BAV, requests can take between 2-4 weeks for business assistance and 4-8 weeks for loan applications depending on the due diligence involved.
 Requests are reviewed on a rolling basis.

 Why Local Matters